ignatandrei/RSCG_Examples/v2/rscg_examples_site/docs/RSCG-Examples/Porticle.Enumly.md

 ---
 sidebar_position: 2750
 title: 275 - Porticle.Enumly
-description: Mapping enum to enum
+description: generate enum-to-enum mappings, so one enum values can be converted to another enum type with matching names or values
 slug: /Porticle.Enumly
 ---
 import Tabs from '@theme/Tabs';